movementlabsxyz/MIP/MIP/mip-37/README.md

 We require from the FFS protocol that it is secure and efficient, yet simple in its *initial* design.
 In order for the protocol to fulfill the requirement for simplicity, validators only communicate to the L1-contract and not with each other.
 This is a key design decision to reduce the complexity of the protocol, but can be improved in the future.

 We also request that rewards and costs are made more predictable for validators.
-For this, we propose a special role -- the Acceptor -- to perform the action of updating the L1 contract to accept a given state by super majority.
+For this, we propose a special role -- the acceptor -- to perform the action of updating the L1 contract to accept a given state by super majority.
 This action is called Postconfirmation.

 ## Specification